josemenis/Node.js-MySQL/README.md

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

-## Submission Guide

-Make sure you use the normal GitHub.
-Because this is a CLI App, there will be no need to deploy it to Heroku.
-This time, though, you need to include screenshots, a gif, and/or a video showing us that you got the app working with no bugs.
-You can include these screenshots or a link to a video in a `README.md` file.

-* Include screenshots (or a video) of typical user flows through your application (for the customer and if relevant the manager/supervisor).
-This includes views of the prompts and the responses after their selection (for the different selection options).

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-* Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!

-### Submission on BCS

-* Please submit the link to the Github Repository!

-## Instructions

-### Challenge #1: Customer View (Minimum Requirement)

 1. Create a MySQL Database called `bamazon`.

 2. Then create a Table inside of that database called `products`.